-†Be 'self made': All of the hard work you put in, and the success you generate, is entirely down to you.
-Although, you might not have people around you to bounce ideas off, like you would working in a team for an employer.
+↑Be 'self made': All of the hard work you put in, and the success you generate, is entirely down to you.

 ^Long hours: It can take a long time to get a business off the ground, lots of hard work with very long days, and some businesses may fail.